Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series

 where we used twice that $\PP[X_0>u_n]\sim u_n^{1-\beta}f_{X_0}(u_n)$ and l'H\^{o}pital's rule in a way similar to what was done above.
 This yields $\EE[G_n(X_0)]/G_{\infty,n}'(0)\sim u_n^{1-\beta}$.
 Finally we check that $n^{\kappa_0+\delta/2-d-1/2}/G_{\infty,n}'(0)\to 0$.
 Since $G_{\infty,n}'(0)\sim u_n^{-\beta} f_{X_0}(u_n)$, this boils down to

 due to the regular variation property of $\omega$.
 Then, as before, applying Corollary~\ref{cor:sub_ord_univariateI_optim} yields the results. \end{proof}

-\section{Derandomization Device}
+\section{Derandomization device}

-We state and prove our derandomization lemma which is the main ingredient in proving the convergence of PoT estimators with random thresholds (Corollaries~\ref{cor:heavy_rand} and~\ref{cor:light_rand}) from their convergence with deterministic thresholds (Corollaries~\ref{cor:heavy_det} and~\ref{cor:light_det}). \begin{lemma} Let $(X_t)$ be a stationary time series, and let $g$ be an increasing, continuously differentiable function whose derivative $g'$ is regularly varying at infinity.
+We state and prove a lemma which is the main tool for obtaining convergence of PoT estimators with random thresholds (Corollaries~\ref{cor:heavy_rand} and~\ref{cor:light_rand}) from their convergence with deterministic thresholds (Corollaries~\ref{cor:heavy_det} and~\ref{cor:light_det}). \begin{lemma} Let $(X_t)$ be a stationary time series, and let $g$ be an increasing, continuously differentiable function whose derivative $g'$ is regularly varying at infinity.
 For $x>0$ define

 Assume the following: \begin{itemize} \item There exists a threshold sequence $(u_n)$ with $u_n\to\infty$, and a rate sequence $(r_n)$ with $r_n\to\infty$, such that $r_n/\xi(u_n)\to\infty$, and there exists a constant $c>0$ such that